Suffixaufnahme: Theoretical issues in morphology and syntax

-The nature of case marking
+Nature of case marking

-Case for Korean case-stacking
+Case for Korean case stacking

-One of the studied phenomena is when the “nominative” particle -ka can be optionally suffixed to the subject in addition to the dative particle -eykey.
-However, there is an ongoing debate between the cases for and against case-stacking.
-Traditionally, it has been assumed that ka is a case morpheme independent of the inherent dative case and is used to license NPs in the structure.
-It is claimed that the case of the dative subject itself is inherently insufficient to license its appearance in subject position, therefore, it must receive an additional case in its structure (e.g., the nominative case ka).
-By this, the nominative case itself can also be overtly realized.
+One of the studied phenomena is the "nominative" particle -ka being optionally suffixed to the subject in addition to the dative particle -eykey.
+However, there is an ongoing debate between the cases for and against case stacking.
+Traditionally, it has been assumed that ka is a case morpheme independent of the inherent dative case and allows noun phrases in the structure.
+The case of the dative subject itself is calimed to be inherently insufficient to allow its appearance in subject position, therefore, it must receive an additional case in its structure (e.g., the nominative case ka).
+The nominative case itself can thus also be overtly realized.

-This view contradicts the claim that nominative/accusative cases behave genuinely as case-markers.
+That view contradicts the claim that nominative/accusative cases behave genuinely as case markers.
 Instead, it suggests that case alternations and grammatical subjecthood do not require nominals to exhibit nominative stacking.
-However, nominative stacked nominals behave similarly like major subjects, where nominative stacking reflect their status as non-nominative major subjects.
+However, nominative stacked nominals behave like major subjects, and nominative stacking reflect their status as non-nominative major subjects.

-Case against Korean case-stacking
+Case against Korean case stacking

-Against the traditional approach, one of the hypotheses is made by Carson Schütze (2001) states that: “Despite the initial plausibility, stacked case particles are not genuine case-markers.
-Even unstacked Nominative and Accusative case-markers are ambiguous between marking case and discourse functions like Topic and Focus.”
+Against the traditional approach, one of the hypotheses is made by Carson Schütze (2001) states: "Despite the initial plausibility, stacked case particles are not genuine case-markers.
+Even unstacked Nominative and Accusative case-markers are ambiguous between marking case and discourse functions like Topic and Focus."

 It is proposed that the stacked ka is not a reflection of case.
-Instead, it should be treated as a focus particle rather than a case morpheme.
-Moreover, NP subjects do not require additional morphological nominative case features to be licensed.
-In fact, the NP that is lexically marked as dative by its predicate is not even eligible for an additional structural case (e.g., nominative or accusative).
+Instead, it should be treated as a focus particle, rather than a case morpheme.
+Moreover, NP subjects do not require additional morphological nominative case features to be allowed.
+In fact, the NP that is lexically marked as dative by its predicate is not cannot have even an additional structural case (e.g., nominative or accusative).

-The evidence against traditional claims proposed by Schütze are as follows:
+This evidence is against the traditional claims proposed by Schütze: